Components of hydronic floor heating systems

 - For Both Floor Heating and DHW -

-This is the most common configuration of floor heating.
-This serves both floor heating and domestic hot water.
-Up to 3 heating zones can be set up.
-A Google Nest thermostat is for a heating zone.
-The Google Nest phone application can control multiple Nests.
-A single heating loop may consist of multiple hydronic heating loops.
-The Navien NCB boilers support up to 3 heating zones.
+This is the most common configuration for floor heating systems.
+It provides both floor heating and domestic hot water.
+Up to three heating zones can be established, with each zone controlled by its own Google Nest thermostat.
+The Google Nest mobile application allows users to manage multiple thermostats from one interface.
+A single heating zone may consist of multiple hydronic heating loops.
+Navien NCB boilers support up to three independent heating zones.

 Configuration of Floor Heating w/ Navien NHB Gas Boiler

-This configuration is for space heating only.
-The most efficient Navien NHB boilers are used.
-The NHB boilers support up to 3 heating zones internally.
-Hydronic fan coil units, such as Myson iVector, can be used for quickly heating air.
+This configuration is designed exclusively for space heating and utilize the high-efficient Navien NHB boilers.
+The NHB boilers support up to three heating zones internally.
+Hydronic fan coil units, such as Myson iVector, may be integrated to provide rapid air heating.
+Fan coil units, such as the iVector, are designed for both heating and cooling when integrated with air-to-water heat pumps.

 Configuration of Floor Heating w/ Heat Pump

-Air-to-water heat pumps, such as LG Monobloc, are used as the heating source.
-An electric heat pump water unit may be needed for providing hot water consistently.
-Hydronic fan coil units, such as Myson iVector, can be connected for quickly heating air.
-This configuration serves up to 3 heating zones.
+Air-to-water heat pumps, such as the LG Monobloc, are used as the primary heating source.
+An electric heat pump water unit may be needed to insure consistent supply of hot water.
+Hydronic fan coil units, such as the Myson iVector, can be integrated to provide rapid air heating.
+This configuration supports up to three heating zones.

 Configuration of Combined Space Heating/Cooling w/ Heat Pump